Single Round-trip Hierarchical ORAM via Succinct Indices: Operations

 \subsection{Access Phase}

 The \access algorithm, formalized in Algorithm \ref{alg:access}, is similar to that of prior Hierarchical ORAMs.
 The primary difference is that the procedure begins by determining the block metadata (the \level and \posll of the data block) {stored at the client}.
 The \posll function is used {to find} the index of the block within its level (line 7).
 With the \level information, we know, a priori, {which level the block is stored at and} which levels receive a dummy probe.
-Thus, access to all tables can be accumulated, as a set containing one hash table index per non-empty level, and sent to the server as a single request (lines 6-10).
-The server returns all requested blocks in one batch, resulting in one round-trip of communication.
+Thus, membership queries to all hash tables can be accumulated, as a set containing one hash table index per non-empty level, and sent to the server as a single request (lines 6--10).
+The server retrieves all requested blocks in one batch, resulting in one round-trip of communication.

-A dummy counter is used to ensure that the scheme only returns untouched blocks.
+A dummy counter is used to ensure that the scheme only returns untouched blocks from a given hash table instance.
+Recall that this constraint is necessary for the obliviousness of the scheme.
 When a dummy is retrieved (line 9), we increment the counter (Line 10) so that an untouched dummy is retrieved at the next dummy request.
-An example of the \access procedure is available in Figure \ref{fig:acc}.
+An example of the \access procedure is presented in Figure~\ref{fig:acc}.